dhkdnduq/PatchCore_anomaly_detection/README.md

 ### 3.Support Faiss
 ~~~
-Faiss version of the main branch
+If use faiss version of the main branch
 Refer to PatchCore.cpp
 ~~~